Rishik00/Tekken/docs/README.md

+# Intel's AI Hackathon
+# Team Name: Tekken

+# Project Description:
-# Saradhi AI: Sign Language Learning Mobile App 🤟
+## Saradhi AI: Sign Language Learning Mobile App 🤟

 Welcome to Saradhi AI, your ultimate companion for learning and mastering sign language made possible through Intel.
 Saradhi AI combines cutting-edge technology with comprehensive learning resources to make sign language accessible to everyone.
-With real-time sign language translation, informative courses, a searchable database, and a helpful chatbot, Saradhi AI is your one-stop solution for sign language learning.
+With real-time sign language translation, informative courses, a searchable database, and a helpful assistant, Saradhi AI is your one-stop solution for sign language learning.

 ## Demonstration of the Project

+## Installation and configuration steps:
+1. clone the repository to your local environment:
+`git clone my-repo-name`
+2. install the dependencies:
+`pip install requirements.txt`
+3. Start the development server using uvicorn:
+`uvicorn app:app --reload`
+4. Start the front end after configuring the environment settings `npm start`

 ## Features

  1. Real-time Sign Language Translation 🔄
- 2. Sign Language Translation Through Video Upload 🎥
+ 2. Sign Language Translation Through Video Upload.
- 3. Informative Course on Learning Sign Language 📚✍️
+ 3. Informative Course on Learning Sign Language.
- 4. Search Engine for Querying Specific Words in ASL 🔎📝
+ 4. Search Engine for Querying Specific Words in ASL 🔎
- 5. Chatbot for Clearing Basic Doubts About ASL 💬🤖
+ 5. Chatbot for Clearing Basic Doubts About American Sign language 💬🤖

 ## Flow Diagram 🔄📊

 The flow diagram illustrates the sequential steps and interactions within Saradhi AI, ensuring a smooth and efficient workflow.
 Let's delve into the key components:

 ### User Interaction 🤳🗣️:

 Users interact with Saradhi AI through the mobile app, providing input via text, voice, or video.